 This AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
-The FAA is issuing this AD to address fatigue cracking, damage, or corrosion in principal structural elements, which could result in reduced structural integrity of the airplane.
+The FAA is issuing this AD to address the failure of the chemical oxygen mask release system to release the mask when necessary, resulting in possible injury to passengers and crew.